 The defense market is dependent on military spending for development and production programs.
-We have a growing development program order book for future generation aircraft and hypersonic missiles, and we strive to embed our technologies within these high-performance military programs of the future.
+We have a growing development program order book for future generation aircraft and turret programs, and we strive to embed our technologies within these high-performance military programs of the future, including the Textron Bell V-280 Valor.
 Aircraft production programs are typically long-term in nature, offering predictable capacity needs and future revenues.
-We maintain positions on numerous high priority programs, including the Lockheed Martin F-35 Lightning II and V-22 Osprey.
+We maintain positions on numerous high priority programs, including the Lockheed Martin F-35 Lightning II.
 The large installed base of our products leads to attractive aftermarket sales and service opportunities.
 The tactical and strategic missile, missile defense and defense controls markets are dependent on many of the same market conditions as military aircraft, including overall military spending and program funding levels.
 At times when there are perceived threats to national security, U.S. defense spending can increase; at other times, defense spending can decrease.
-Future levels of defense spending are uncertain, subject to presidential and congressional approval, and could increase in the near-term given the current global tensions.
+Future levels of defense spending have increased in the near-term given the current global tensions, and are subject to presidential and congressional approval.

 The commercial OEM aircraft market has depended on a number of factors, including both the last decade's increasing global demand for air travel and increasing fuel prices.
 Both factors contributed to the demand for new, more fuel-efficient aircraft with lower operating costs that led to large production backlogs for Boeing and Airbus.
-While domestic air travels has recovered from the impact of the COVID-19 pandemic, international travel utilizing wide-body aircraft will take longer to fully recover.
-Furthermore, as companies and employees become accustomed to working remotely, business travel and the associated flight hours may not fully reach the pre-pandemic levels.
-As such, we believe Boeing and Airbus will continue to directionally match their wide-body aircraft production rates with the reduced, albeit recovering, air traffic volume, which has lowered their demand for our flight control systems.
-We believe the commercial OEM market's recovery is heavily dependent on the return to pre-COVID-19 global international air traffic activity levels and therefore will face pressures for a prolonged period of time.
+Domestic air travel has recovered from the impact of the COVID-19 pandemic, and international travel utilizing primarily widebody aircraft is close to 2019 levels.
+We believe Boeing and Airbus will continue to increase their widebody aircraft production rates with the post-pandemic air traffic volumes, which affects our demand for our flight control systems.

 The commercial aftermarket is driven by usage and the age of the existing aircraft fleet for passenger and cargo aircraft, which drives the need for maintenance and repairs.
-While there were initial dramatic reductions in flight hours at the onset of the COVID-19 pandemic, we have seen a recovery in the demand volume for our maintenance services and spare parts.
+We have seen a recovery in the demand volume for our maintenance services and spare parts after the COVID-19 pandemic.
+During the pandemic, there were very few new A350 and 787 entries into service.
+These delays had subsequent impacts on our aftermarket revenue, as sales are generated after the warranty period.
+Therefore, we expect aftermarket sales growth to be modest over the next few years.

-The space market is comprised of four customer markets: the civil market, the U.S. Department of Defense market, the commercial space market and the new space market.
+The space market is comprised of three customer markets: the civil market, the U.S. Department of Defense market and the commercial space market.
 The civil market, namely NASA, is driven by investment for commercial and exploration activities, including NASA's return to the moon.
-The U.S. Department of Defense market is driven by governmental-authorized levels of defense spending, including funding for hypersonic defense technologies.
+The U.S. Department of Defense market is driven by governmental-authorized levels of defense spending, including funding for defense-related satellite technologies.
 Levels of U.S. defense spending could increase as there is growing emphasis on space as the next frontier of potential future conflicts.
-The commercial space market is comprised of large satellite customers, which traditionally sell to communications companies.
+The commercial space market is driven by demand for small satellites, which offer new innovative space applications, including the support of broadband internet connectivity.
 Trends for this market, as well as for commercial launch vehicles, follow demand for increased capacity.
-This, in turn tends to track with underlying demand for increased consumption of telecommunication services, satellite replacements and global navigation needs.
-The new space market is driven by investments to increase the speed and access to space through smaller satellites at reduced cost.
+Our launch vehicle and satellite components and systems, as well as our new space vehicle programs, will continue to benefit from increased investments in these markets.